-Yields across 16 suburbs in the City of Adelaide range from 4.4% in Lobethal - Woodside down to under 3% across the inner-city and premium hills stock, where the city median 3-bed house price sits at $1,434,960.
-WHERE you buy in Adelaide materially changes the running yield you can achieve, so location selection matters alongside the short-term vs long-term rental decision.
+Yields across 98 ranked suburbs range from 4.5% in Lobethal - Woodside down to under 3% across the inner-city and premium hills stock, where the city median 3-bed house price sits at about $863,000.
+Where you buy across Adelaide changes the running yield you can achieve, so location selection matters alongside the short-term versus long-term rental decision.
 This ranking shows which suburbs lead on gross yield, and why Adelaide's yield pattern rewards outer plains and hills fringes over the blue-chip core.

 Gross yields = annual income / sale price.
 Based on 3-bed house medians.
 The dashboard shows every property type and bedroom count.